-Rule 32.
+Rule 31.
 During its consideration of or vote on any bill, resolution or memorial, the deliberations of any standing committee of the legislature shall be open to the public in accordance with the rules of each house.

-Standing Committees--Duties
+Standing Committees - Duties

-- Rule 33.
+- Rule 32.
 (1) All standing, select, and special committees of both houses may take executive action on bills in Olympia only.
 Committee hearings of either house may be held while the legislature is convened and hearings of standing committees may be held during a recessed or interim period. - (2) The rules committee of either house may provide for schedules, locations, or additional meetings of any standing committee of the same house as may be determined necessary.

-(3) Subject to the approval of the rules committee of the - (3) Subject to the approval of the rules committee of the appropriate house, standing committees, interim subcommittees, and interim select committees may conduct hearings and scheduling without a quorum being present.
+(3) Subject to the approval of the rules committee of the ap- - propriate house, standing committees, interim subcommittees, and interim select committees may conduct hearings and scheduling without a quorum being present.

-Standing Committees--Expenses--Subpoena Power
+Standing Committees - Expenses - Subpoena Power

-Rule 34.
-Regardless of whether the legislature is in session, and subject to the provisions of Rule 33 to the extent that it is applicable, members of the legislature and the president of the senate may receive from moneys appropriated for the legislature, reimbursement for necessary travel expenses and payments in lieu of subsistence and lodging for conducting official business of the legislature.
+Rule 33.
+Regardless of whether the legislature is in session, and subject to the provisions of Rule 32 to the extent that it is applicable, members of the legislature and the president of the senate may receive from moneys appropriated for the legislature, reimbursement for necessary travel expenses and payments in lieu of subsistence and lodging for conducting official business of the legislature.